Parliamentary group (Germany)

-A parliamentary group (German: Gruppe) in Germany is an association of several members of a parliament, especially in the Bundestag, whose number does not reach the minimum size of a fraktion.
-The rights of a group are usually limited compared to a parliamentary group, but the group has more rights than an Independent Member of Parliament.
+A parliamentary group (Gruppe) in Germany is an association of several members of a parliament, especially in the Bundestag, whose number does not reach the minimum size of a fraktion.
+The rights of a group are usually limited compared to a fraktion, but the group has more rights than an Independent Member of Parliament.

 Until March 2025, there were two groups in the German Bundestag, the Die Linke group with 28 members and the BSW group with ten members.
 Until 2024 there were two groups in the German state parliaments, the FDP group in Thuringia and the BVB/FW group in Brandenburg.

-In Italy they are known as Gruppo.

 Description

 The minimum number of MPs required to form a group and the rights of the group are regulated differently in each legislature.
 The legal provisions can be found in the respective rules of procedure of the respective parliament or in a separate parliamentary group law.
 Legislators who do not reach the size of a parliamentary group can join to form a group.
-A group can be formed, for example, by members of a party who enter parliament on the basis of a basic mandate clause without passing the five percent hurdle.
+A group can be formed, for example, by members of a party who enter parliament on the basis of a basic mandate clause (Basic mandate) without passing the five percent hurdle.
 A group can also be formed if a parliamentary group dissolves because it does not meet the minimum size or if several MPs leave a party through crossing the floor.

 The rights of a parliamentary group always remain the prerogative of the parliamentary group.
 The Rules of Procedure of the German Bundestag do not contain any detailed regulations in this regard; rather, the Bundestag determines the rights of the group in detail between when it recognises the group and when it does not.
 As an association without partial legal capacity, groups cannot assert parliamentary rights of the Bundestag in their own name.
 For example, they do not have the right to ask major questions, minor questions or to request a current affairs hour.
 Groups also receive significantly less money and speaking time than parliamentary groups in the Bundestag.
 Groups have no right to cite a member of the government to appear in the Bundestag and no right to a roll-call vote or to request a headcount in the Bundestag.

 In contrast, the parliamentary group law for the Hamburg Parliament regulates in detail the group's right to representation in committees and also to proportional funding in accordance with the regulations for parliamentary groups.
 According to Section 11 of the Rhineland-Palatinate parliamentary group law, state funding for associations of non-affiliated MPs takes place following a resolution of the state parliament.
 According to Section 11 of the Landtag of Rhineland-Palatinate parliamentary group law, state funding for associations of non-affiliated MPs takes place following a resolution of the state parliament.